The Centurians

 The Centurians were an instrumental surf rock band started by Dennis Rose from Newport Beach, California.
 They were active in the late 1950s and early 1960s.
 Their music has been used in at least two films.
 They reformed as The Centurions in 1995 and released new material.

 Background

 The group originated from Costa Mesa, California, they were a septet.

 In recent times, they are best known for their recording "Bullwinkle Part II", a dark and saxy surf tune from their album Surfers' Pajama Party.
-This tune is featured in the 1994 film Pulp Fiction.
-The song was used to highlight a scene.
+This song is featured in the 1994 film Pulp Fiction where it is used to highlight a scene.
 It was also used in an episode of the TV show How I Met Your Mother entitled "Girls Versus Suits".
 Less well known is their cover of the classic song "Intoxica" a twangy and upbeat surf instrumental originally by The Revels, used in the 1972 film Pink Flamingos.